This thread was archived. Please ask a new question if you need help.

 Firefox 3.6 will shortly reach End Of Life it may be worth thinking about updating to Firefox 11 now.

 From what you are saying it would seem to be a Windows problem rather than a Firefox problem.
-You should try Firefox in Troubleshoot Firefox issues using Safe Mode and then installing Flash Player.
+You should try Firefox in Diagnose Firefox issues using Troubleshoot Mode and then installing Flash Player.

 - See also Fix common audio and video issues